-Principals and Executive Directors must complete the Campus Improvement Plan (CIP) and the Campus Needs Assessment (CNA) on the Plan4Learning platform -- these will be migrated to the Title I Crate by the district.
+Principals and Executive Directors must complete the Campus Improvement Plan (CIP) and the Campus Needs Assessment (CNA) on the Plan4Learning platform.
+Then, the Title I Campus Contact uploads the completed CIP and the CNA to the Title I Crate.

-Title I Contacts are responsible for uploading additional selected documentation into the Title I Crate.
+Title I Contacts are also responsible for uploading additional selected documentation into the Title I Crate.